New insights and perspectives on the natural gradient method: Various Definitions of the Natural Gradient and the Fisher Information Matrix

-where gradients and Hessians are taken w.r.t.~$\theta$.
-For the purposes of brevity we will often refer to the Fisher information matrix simply as the ``Fisher".

-It can be immediately seen from the first of these expressions for $F$ that it is PSD (since it's the expectation of something which is trivially PSD, a vector outer-product).
-And from the second expression we can see that it also has the interpretation of being the negative expected Hessian of $\log p(x,y|\theta)$.

-Because $p(x,y|\theta) = p(y|x, \theta) q(x)$ where $q(x)$ doesn't depend on $\theta$, we have
+Because $p(x,y|\theta) = p(y|x, \theta) q(x)$, where $q(x)$ doesn't depend on $\theta$, we have

-and so $F$ can also be written as the expectation w.r.t.~to $Q_x$ of the Fisher information matrix of $P_{y|x}(\theta)$ as follows:
+and so $F$ can also be written as the expectation (w.r.t.~$Q_x$) of the Fisher information matrix of $P_{y|x}(\theta)$ as follows:

-In \citet{natural_efficient}, this version of $F$ is computed explicitly for a basic perceptron model (basically a neural network with 0 hidden layers) in the case where $Q_x$ is given by $N(0,I)$.

-However, in practice the real $q(x)$ may be not directly available, or it may be difficult to integrate $H_{\log p(y | x, \theta)}$ over $Q_x$.
-For example, the conditional Hessian $H_{\log p(y | x, \theta)}$ corresponding to a multilayer neural network may be far too complicated to be analytically integrated, even for a very simple $Q_x$.
-In such situations, $Q_x$ may be replaced with its empirical version $\hat{Q}_x$, giving
+In \citet{natural_efficient}, this version of $F$ is computed explicitly for a basic perceptron model (basically a neural network with 0 hidden layers) in the case where $Q_x = N(0,I)$.
+However, in practice the real $q(x)$ may not be directly available, or it may be difficult to integrate $H_{\log p(y | x, \theta)}$ over $Q_x$.
+For example, the conditional Hessian $H_{\log p(y | x, \theta)}$ corresponding to a multi-layer neural network may be far too complicated to be analytically integrated, even for a very simple $Q_x$.
+In such situations $Q_x$ may be replaced with its empirical version $\hat{Q}_x$, giving

 This is the version of $F$ considered in \citet{ng_adaptive}.